Sovos Docs

 pageintegerNoTo specify the page to be returned, enter a value between 1 and 10.

-includeAcknowledgedbooleanNofalseIt determines if previously acknowledged notifications, within 24 hours of acknowledgment, will be included in the response.
-Can be set to true or false.
+includeAcknowledgedbooleanNofalseUse "true" to include previously acknowledged notifications, within 24 hours of acknowledgment, in the response.

 sourceSystemIdstringYesInclude only notifications related to documents that originate from the given source system.
 This value is related to the SenderSystemId in the SBDH.